finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 # 2. Approval

-The [FINOS Technical Steering Committee](https://github.com/finos/technical-steering-committee) (TSC) is responsible for approving FINOS project contributions; feel free to check their [contribution principles](https://github.com/finos/technical-steering-committee/blob/master/contribution-principles.md).
+The [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee) (TOC) is responsible for approving FINOS project contributions; feel free to check their [contribution principles](https://github.com/finos/technical-oversight-committee/blob/master/contribution-principles.md).

-If needed, the TSC will request a follow up either via GitHub Issue comments or by inviting project leads to one of their recurrent meetings.
+If needed, the TOC will request a follow up either via GitHub Issue comments or by inviting project leads to one of their recurrent meetings.

-Tasks (for FINOS Infra/TSC)
+Tasks (for FINOS Infra/TOC)
-- [ ] Prioritise this issue on the [TSC Backlog](https://github.com/orgs/finos/projects/39)
+- [ ] Prioritise this issue on the [TOC Backlog](https://github.com/orgs/finos/projects/39)
 - [ ] Assign this issue to @colineberhardt
 - [ ] Add the `ready-for-tsc` label
-- [ ] TSC to invite contributors to present their project
+- [ ] TOC to invite contributors to present their project
-- [ ] FINOS TSC approves/rejects the contribution
+- [ ] FINOS TOC approves/rejects the contribution
 - [ ] Ask @jgavronsky to mark contribution as "Engaged" within LF systems
 - [ ] (optional) If additional socialization is required, the Executive Director may bring projects to the FINOS Governing Board
 - [ ] Update the contribution status to "Engaged" by sending another email to **LF Legal Representative** with the name of the project and its new status.

-## TSC Findings / Report
+## TOC Findings / Report
-*TSC to enter findings summary here.*
+*TOC to enter findings summary here.*

 # 3. Preparing For Onboarding